 Garden is a small licensed apiary located in northern Lackawanna County, just a few short miles from Lackawanna State Park and the Endless Mountains Region of Northeastern Pennsylvania.
-We currently maintain 5 to 10 hives and practice
+We currently maintain over 10 hives and practice

 Beekeeper's Garden strives to practice the most practical and up-to-date integrated methods of pest management in order to become part of the larger solution to help save the bees.

 Our apiary was founded in 2010, with each new year presenting greater challenges with regard to local wildlife, especially black bears, which is why we made the silhouette of our very own special visitor a part of our garden logo.
 What most people do not realize (and we certainly did not until we started keeping bees) is that Northeastern Pennsylvania is BEAR COUNTRY!

 Beekeeper's Garden is a subsidiary of Wheatgrass Grower, LLC, and is registered with the Pennsylvania Department of Agriculture as an apiary and food processor.

 Welcome to our farm!